-Hmmm.
-You know, now I think of it, in a way what happened in the gang bang on that night crossing was male fucking male.
-It was a definite male group act of sexual-bonding - that group act of male violence against that young whore.
+In a way that's what happened in the gang bang on that night crossing - it actually was male fucking male.
+It was a definite male group act of sexual-bonding - that group act of male violence against that whore.
 It was, you know, really, it was sex between men.
-I mean, a gang bang - isn't that about the only-permitted form of overt non-homo male-to-male sex, male-after-male sex, really?
+I mean, a gang bang - isn't that about the only-permitted form of overt male-on-male sex, male-after-male sex, really?
 For raping soldiers and for horny drunken welders?
-That young whore's hole at the end of it was just a male knob-end mixing pot.
-And it all started I don't know but it was some type of buzz going around that ferry.
+That whore's hole at the end of it was just a male knob-end mixing pot.
+It all started I don't know but it was some type of buzz going around that ferry.
 And because we were all well gone, the booze oozing out of our skin by then, the duty-free flowing Bacardi.
 Nowhere to sleep.
 Couldn't concentrate on cards.
 The dope making us relaxed and randy.
 And someone meets some slimeball swarthy pimp first mate or some such going around on the dog watch with Polaroids of two girls entirely starkers with shaved fannies - their cunts camera-lens-most - quims frozen in-out-of-focus.
 We got told there's a party and there's three girls who are Up For It and rampant.
 It was in one of the cabins, with loud music and partying voices.
-Smell of dope drifting along the clanging corridor.
-When I got there with the others there's a group of welders in this family-sized cabin and the three whores, Mortie, Colee and the stringy younger one.
+Smell of dope drifting along the gangway.
+When I got there with the others there's a group of welders in this bigger cabin and the three whores, Mortie, Colee and then the stringy one.
 Fucking Zoë Cole and Sandra Mortison were like ring-masters.
 They were the teasers, the warm up acts, and the other, well she was flat out starkers on a bottom bunk, the one we all went through.
 Surprised?